Bem Sex-Role Inventory: History

 "In the field of psychology, much research is conducted involving individuals' perceptions of gender roles, and behavioral as well as attitudinal correlates.
 Gender roles may be defined as "expectations about what is appropriate behavior for each sex".
 One can also add to this definition the expectations which are held about appropriate personality characteristics."
 The Bem Sex-Role Inventory was created by Sandra Bem in an effort to measure androgyny.
 It was published in 1974.
 Stereotypical masculine and feminine traits were found by surveying 100 Stanford undergraduate students on which traits they found to be socially desirable for each sex.
 The original list of 200 traits was narrowed down to the 40 masculine and feminine traits that appear on the present test.
 Normative data was found from a 1973 sample for 444 males and 279 females and a 1978 sample of 340 females and 476 males all also from Stanford University undergraduates.

+Backtracking, however, the actual first scale that led to the creation of the Bem Sex Role Inventory was by Terman and Miles in 1936.
+The main thought behind it that brought about the idea of a measuring scale/test, was that males were thought to only have masculinity traits and personalities for it was natural to who they were.
+They couldn’t possess feminine personality traits.
+Likewise, women were only thought to be capable of possessing feminine traits and personalities, but couldn’t have any masculine ones.